Bearings Purchase Guide

 - Shield, 2 metal shields

-- The shields are secured with a small C-ring, which must be removed to take off the shield for maintenance.
+- Shields are affixed with a small C-ring, removable for maintenance.

 2RS/RS/RZ